darklang/docs/docs/language-overview.md

 ### Null

 As a temporary hack, Dark also supports `null`.
-This allows us handle JSON while we build out enough type-system support to make get rid of `null`.
+This allows us handle JSON while we build out enough type-system support to allow them to be replaced by `Option`.

 Null is mostly useful for comparing against incoming JSON and results of HTTPClient calls.
 When returning JSON or making HTTPClient calls, you can use